Soft baked cookies, brownie bites recalled

 The FDA announced that Enjoy Life Natural Brands LLC has recalled several of its snacks, including cookies, chewy bars, breakfast ovals and brownies.
-The recall is due to the potential presence of hard plastic pieces.
+The recall is due to the potential presence of hard plastic pieces, WKBN reports.

 The following items have been recalled: